robbintt/outlines/praxes/vim_registers_for_macro_templates.md

 The example looks like this: `q:ij^["ldd:q`

-This example will create the macro that executes `j` which moves the cursor down 1 line.
+This example will fill the register `l` that executes `j` which moves the cursor down 1 line.

 **You should replace `j` with any vim macro you wish.**